Encounter thousands of fish, but also dugongs, in Sulawesi

 The island Bunaken is the largest and this is where most of the accommodation and restaurants are.
 Despite its popularity with tourists, it’s not very busy.
 The coral reefs around the islands are a popular diving and snorkelling spot.

 The water in the park is very deep around 1.550 meter, and visibility can be up to 40 meters.
 The warm water makes it a great place for diving, and the diverse marine life is amazing.
 There are around 300 kinds of coral, and 3000 kinds of fish, as well as turtles, so plenty to see under water.

 The islands themselves are also worth a visit, where you can take walks among mangroves and rain forests, where you could encounter monkeys and other wildlife.
 It’s also a great place to discover by kayak.

-Unfortunately, dynamite fishing (amongst other things) has done some damage to the area, so this spot has yet to make the UNESCO World Heritage List, but thanks to many initiatives to prevent further damage, the park has now been short-listed.
+Unfortunately, dynamite fishing (amongst other things) has done some damage to the area.
+It is the main reason why Bunaken National Park has not yet made it to the UNESCO World Heritage List.
+Thanks to many initiatives to prevent further damage, the park has now been short-listed.

 The islands themselves are also worth a visit.
 This applies to the main island of Bunaken, but also to Manado Tua, Mantehage, Nain and Siladen.
 You can take a walk in the mangrove forests and wet rainforests.
 With some luck you'll spot monkeys and other wildlife.